microsoft/DeepSpeed/docs/_tutorials/autotuning.md

 ## Ease of use

 DeepSpeed Autotuning is easy to use, requiring no code change from DeepSpeed users.
-Compared to the original training script (`deepspeed your_program.py <normal cl args> --deepspeed ds_config.json`), invoking the autotuning feature in DeepSpeed only requires setting a `autotuning` flag after the DeepSpeed launcher (see [Usage](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/autotuning#usage) for details), and adding `" autotuning": {"enabled": true}` to the DeepSpeed configuration file.
-Users can further tailor the autotuning process by changing the autotuning configuration in the DeepSpeed configuration json file (See [Autotuning Configuration](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/autotuning#autotuning-configuration) for details).
+Compared to the original training script (`deepspeed your_program.py <normal cl args> --deepspeed ds_config.json`), invoking the autotuning feature in DeepSpeed only requires setting an `autotuning` flag after the DeepSpeed launcher (see [Usage](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/autotuning#usage) for details), and adding `" autotuning": {"enabled": true}` to the DeepSpeed configuration file.
+Users can further tailor the autotuning process by changing the autotuning configuration in the DeepSpeed configuration JSON file (See [Autotuning Configuration](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/autotuning#autotuning-configuration) for details).

 ## Example